awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Prerequisites<a name="aurora-mysql-parallel-query-prereqs"></a>

- To use all features of parallel query requires an Aurora MySQL DB cluster that's running version 1\.23 or 2\.09 and higher\.
+To use all features of parallel query requires an Aurora MySQL DB cluster that's running version 2\.09 or higher\.
 If you already have a cluster that you want to use with parallel query, you can upgrade it to a compatible version and turn on parallel query afterward\.
 In that case, make sure to follow the upgrade procedure in [Upgrade considerations for parallel query](#aurora-mysql-parallel-query-upgrade) because the configuration setting names and default values are different in these newer versions\.

- You can also use parallel query with certain older Aurora MySQL versions that are compatible with MySQL 5\.6: 1\.22\.2, 1\.20\.1, 1\.19\.6, and 5\.6\.10a\.
-The parallel query support for these older versions is only available in certain AWS Regions\.
-Those older versions have additional limitations, as described following\.
-Using parallel query with an older Aurora MySQL version also requires creating a dedicated DB cluster with a special engine mode parameter that can't be changed later\.
-For those reasons, we recommend using parallel query with Aurora MySQL 1\.23 or 2\.09 and higher where practical\.

  The DB instances in your cluster must be using the `db.r*` instance classes\.

 Make sure that the hash join optimization is turned on for your cluster\.
-The procedure to do so is different depending on whether your cluster is running an Aurora MySQL version higher or lower than 1\.23 or 2\.09\.
 To learn how, see [Turning on hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

  To customize parameters such as `aurora_parallel_query` and `aurora_disable_hash_join`, you must have a custom parameter group that you use with your cluster\.
 You can specify these parameters individually for each DB instance by using a DB parameter group\.
 However, we recommend that you specify them in a DB cluster parameter group\.
 That way, all DB instances in your cluster inherit the same settings for these parameters\.